bharrisau/simpleflatmapper.org/0101-getting-started-csv.md

 ## Mapping a csv to an object

-You can also ask the row to be map to an object.
-You can then read the csv from a File, a Reader or a CharSequence via a [CheckedConsumer](http://static.javadoc.io/org.simpleflatmapper/sfm-util/{% include currentversion.html %}/index.html?org/simpleflatmapper/util/CheckedConsumer.html) callback, a Iterator or a Stream of your type.
+You can also ask the row to be mapped to an object.
+You can then read the csv from a `File`, a `Reader` or a `CharSequence` via a [CheckedConsumer](http://static.javadoc.io/org.simpleflatmapper/sfm-util/{% include currentversion.html %}/index.html?org/simpleflatmapper/util/CheckedConsumer.html) callback, an `Iterator` or a `Stream` of your type.
 The mapper will use the header row - the first one - to match against the property of the object.
 You can also specify the headers manually if there none or if you want to skip them.